-Job Opportunity: Housing Locator
+Job Opportunity: Housing Locator (Temporary Position)

 The Housing Locator assists individuals and families who are transitioning out of homelessness by locating affordable housing options.
 The Housing Locator is responsible for working with owners, landlords, and property managers to introduce the Housing Now Program.
 This includes educating prospective landlords, owners, and management firms on how assistance/subsidy programs work, what services are provided, and other benefits of the program.
 Additionally, this position provides support and guidance to landlords and property managers when tenant issues arise.
 The Housing Locator will work with clients who have experienced domestic violence, sexual assault, human trafficking and/or are chronically homeless and who are eligible for re-housing services based on SPDAT scores.

 This is a temporary position with the potential to be extended.

 1. Meet with each individual or family matched for Housing NOW Rapid Rehousing (RRH) Program and conduct interviews, housing counseling and prepare them for a housing search.

 2. Set up meetings with owners, landlords and property managers to discuss rental assistance, placement programs, and support services.

 3. Work with housing providers to assist participants in qualifying for and moving to permanent affordable housing; assistance may include rental assistance and deposit resources.

 4. Perform initial site visits at all prospective units to ensure they meet guidelines for habitability standards.
 Complete inspections and environmental reviews.